 At the start of the semester, we will go through the steps of setting up our development environments.
 This instruction varies based on the operating system you’re using, and my notes/material primarily covers procedures for Mac and Windows.

 I have started to incorporate instructions for Linux Ubuntu, but this material is “in beta” and you may be required to do some independent legwork to get things set up on your Linux machine.

 Because we work with a lot of different software packages in this course, it is expected that you will be able to work on a machine where you have Administrative Privileges.
 Given this requirement, you will be unable to complete this course using lab or other public computers.

 At the start of the semester I will go over instructions for all other software and services you will need to use in this course.

 It is strongly recommended that you use the software and services that I present, as that’s what the lectures/notes will pull from.
 If you go “of course” you do so at your own risk.

 It would be to your advantage to stick with my suggestions as that’s what the lectures/notes will pull from.
 Furthermore, my suggestions have been tested to make sure they accommodate all the goals we have in this course.
 I’d like to avoid situations where students start off with software that works for tasks in Week 1 and 2, only to find out that something you need to accomplish in Week 8 can’t be done.

-Instructions for different platforms can vary greatly, and it is impossible to support all options, especially in a large course.
+Instructions for different platforms can vary greatly, and it is impossible to support all options.
 By sticking with set recommendations, I can provide more cohesive instruction and most efficiently help everyone.